LVala/tang/README.md

 ## Usage

-Let's start with the concept of *tang sessions*, which is a list created based on the `$tang_paths` environment variable:
+Let's start with the concept of *tang sessions*, which is a list of strings created based on the `tang_paths` environment variable:

 ```shell
 set tang_paths ~/notes ~/projects/
 ```

 `$tang_paths` must be a list of directory paths.
-If the path ends with a trailing slash */*, `tang` expands it to all of its subdirectories.
+If the path ends with a trailing slash '/', `tang` expands it to all of its subdirectories.
 So the variable above would generate these paths:

 ```shell